-The National Disability Insurance Scheme is an Australia-wide scheme to support people with permanent and significant disability which will replace the current disability support system.
+The NDIS is an Australia-wide scheme to support people with permanent and significant disability which will replace the current disability support system.

-The NDIS will fund long-term high-quality care and support for people with significant disabilities, better link the community and people with disabilities, provide information to people, help break down stereotypes, and ensure quality assurance and best practice among service providers.
+The NDIS funds long-term high-quality care and support for people with significant disabilities, better links the community and people with disabilities, provides information to people, helps break down stereotypes, and ensures quality assurance and best practice among service providers.

-The NDIS will give people with disability choice and control over the supports they receive.
-It will help people with disability support live life their way, achieve their goals and participate in the community.
+The NDIS gives people with disability choice and control over the supports they receive.
+It helps people with disability support live life their way, achieve their goals and participate in the community.

 Who is the National Disability Insurance Agency?

 The National Disability Insurance Agency is an independent agency that has been set up to deliver the NDIS.
 The NDIA is overseen by the Council of Australian Governments Disability Reform Council.
 The NDIA website contains information for people with disability, including the NDIS Access Checklist, a tool which helps people to determine if they meet the eligibility criteria.

 Who is eligible for the NDIS in NSW?